rougier/python-opengl/03-quickstart.rst

 interpolation of any point that is inside the triangle.
-If you look back at the graphic pipeline as it has been introduced in the `Modern OpenGL`_ section, you can see that the rasterisation requires for OpenGL to generate fragments inside the triangle but also to interpolate values (colors on the figure).
+If you look back at the graphic pipeline as it has been introduced in the `Modern OpenGL`_ section, you can see that the rasterisation requires for OpenGL to generate fragments inside the triangle but also to interpolate values (colors in the figure).
 One of the legitimate questions to be solved is then: if I have a triangle (V₁,V₂,V₃), each summit vertex having (for example) a different color, what is the color of a fragment `p` inside the triangle?
-The answer is `barycentric interpolation <https://en.wikibooks.org/wiki/GLSL_Programming/Rasterization>`_ as illustrated on the figure on the right.
+The answer is `barycentric interpolation <https://en.wikibooks.org/wiki/GLSL_Programming/Rasterization>`_ as illustrated in the figure on the right.

 More precisely, for any point p inside a triangle `A = (V₁,V₂,V₃)`, we consider
 triangles: